Story Skeleton—Pride & Prejudice

 In a romance cycle, the two main characters have conflicting intentions for the relationship.
 The rising action involves them challenging or reinforcing these positions through three trials.
 Austen uses the three trials in a slightly different way, separating them out and creating symmetry around the midpoint.
 Let’s look at the key initial events first as they relate to Darcy and Elizabeth and then move into the trials.

 Jane is invited to Netherfield Park to dine with Mr. Bingley’s sister, Caroline.
 Mrs. Bennet, ever mindful of snagging the eligible bachelor, forces Jane to go on horseback in the rain so that she will get sick and have to stay there to convalesce.
-This has an unintended consequence: Elizabeth goes to visit her, and during that time, Mr. Darcy begins to fall in love with her.
+This has an unintended consequence: Elizabeth goes to visit Jane, and during that time, Mr. Darcy begins to fall in love with her.

 The Midpoint Declaration

 Darcy declares his love for Elizabeth, but he does it in an awkward and almost insulting way, telling her that he loves her despite his better judgment and her poor relations.
 Elizabeth refuses him, partly because she doesn’t appreciate how he’s expressed himself, but mainly because of what he’s done to her sister and what she’s learned about him from Wickham.
-Her rejection of him couldn’t be stronger: she wouldn’t marry him if he was the last man on earth.
+Her rejection of him couldn’t be stronger: she wouldn’t marry him if he were the last man on earth.

 And yet, as soon as he storms out, she bursts into tears—suggesting that she has developed feelings for him too.
 But it now seems that the distance between them is unbridgeable.
-Shortly after the declaration, Darcy delivers a letter which becomes the turning point in the novel.
-The scales fall from Elizabeth’s eyes and she begins to form a different opinion of him.
+Shortly after the declaration, Darcy delivers a letter, which becomes the turning point in the novel.
+The scales fall from Elizabeth’s eyes, and she begins to form a different opinion of him.
 He must humble himself to write this letter, and Elizabeth must humble herself to accept how wrong she was about his character.
 Transformation has begun.

 Three Trials

 In the romance genre, these three trials usually involve the would-be lovers becoming closer while also reinforcing why the relationship can’t work.
-In the case of a romance with another external conflict, the would-be lovers must work through their own rising action in three trials that bring them into contact and build on the initial rejection.
+In the case of a romance with another external conflict, the would-be lovers must work through their own rising action in three trials that bring them into contact with each other and build on the initial rejection.
 Sometimes the trials take the form of three dates.
 That’s not quite what Austen does here, though both Elizabeth and Darcy experience three distinct trials.

-• Collins: the cousin who is destined to inherit the family estate but who is wholly unsuitable for her.
+• Mr. Collins: the cousin who is destined to inherit the family estate but who is wholly unsuitable for her.
 This marriage would be prudent financially, but unhappy.

-• Darcy: the perfect partner, whom Elizabeth hates at first and who is, in terms of class, out of her league.
+• Mr. Darcy: the perfect partner, whom Elizabeth hates at first and who is, in terms of class, out of her league.
 This marriage would be ideal, but societal expectation (represented by Lady Catherine de Bourgh) is against it.

 Darcy’s trials happen after his midpoint declaration of love for Elizabeth.
-Because they make up the bulk of the rising action in the second half of the book, they overlap the external crisis.
+Because they make up the bulk of the rising action in the second half of the book, they overlap with the external crisis.
 They come in the form of amends:

 • He writes a long letter of explanation about what happened with Mr. Bingley and Jane, admitting he was wrong in his assumptions of her.
-He also explains the truth about Mr. Wickham who, it turns out, is unreliable, immoral, and had nefarious designs on Darcy’s sister Georgiana (and specifically, her fortune).
+He also explains the truth about Mr. Wickham—who, it turns out, is unreliable, immoral, and had nefarious designs on Darcy’s sister Georgiana (and specifically, her fortune).

 • He secretly helps with Lydia’s situation when she and Mr. Wickham run away together.